 Are automated social replies safe to use?

-Yes, when combined with approval rules and human oversight.
+Yes, when combined with approval rules, brand voice guidelines, and human oversight for sensitive conversations.

 Do AI agents replace social media managers?

-No. They reduce manual workload so managers can focus on strategy and complex interactions.
+No. They remove repetitive triage tasks so managers can focus on strategy and high-value interactions.

 Can small businesses use AI agents effectively?